 Diversity at Texas A&M University is an indispensable component of academic excellence.
 The TAMU Graduate Diversity Excellence Fellowship seeks to increase the diversity of the graduate student population at Texas A&M University.
 The Fellowship also aims to support the development of high achieving scholars who show promise for distinguished careers and whose life, research experiences and/or employment background will contribute significantly to academic excellence at TAMU and will maximize the educational benefits of diversity for all students.

-Click here to download the PDF version of the Diversity Fellowship Guidelines.
+Click here to download the PDF version of the Diversity Excellence Fellowship Guidelines.

-Click here to submit a nomination for the Graduate Diversity Fellowship.
+Click here to submit a nomination for the Graduate Diversity Excellence Fellowship.

 - Nominees must be U.S. citizens or permanent residents.

-- Master’s students currently enrolled at TAMU are eligible for nomination for a doctoral Diversity Fellowship.
+- Master’s students currently enrolled at TAMU are eligible for nomination for a doctoral Diversity Excellence Fellowship.

 - Nominees must have submitted an application for graduate admission to Texas A&M by the date of their nomination for this fellowship.
 The nominating program must plan to admit the nominated student should he/she be selected as a Diversity Fellow.

-- Nominees for the 2018-2019 Diversity Fellowship must be applying for enrollment in the following colleges/schools or interdisciplinary programs.
+- Nominees for the 2019-2020 Diversity Excellence Fellowship must be applying for enrollment in the following colleges/schools or interdisciplinary programs.